• Home

 Bedouin guide in Wadi Rum Jordan

 From the straightforward visa-on-arrival counters to the Jordan Pass and warm hospitality, Jordan is one of the most tourist-friendly countries I have visited.
 The Jordan tourism website is actually well-designed, functional and a helpful resource (unlike some others, *ahem*), and the staff at the hotels we stayed at throughout Jordan were knowledgeable, well-trained and more than happy to help.
-Sure, there are always exceptions to the rule, but the vast majority of people we interacted with were eager to answer our questions and help with bookings and recommendations.

 We traveled as a couple independently around Jordan in mid-2019 without a guide or driver, and found the experience easy, straightforward and fairly stress-free.
 However, there are a few things to note ahead of your trip on safety and security in Jordan: though Jordan shares borders with Iraq and Syria, it has been relatively immune to the instability plaguing the region with the exception of a few isolated events in recent years.
 Terrorists have mostly targeted local security forces, though foreign tourists have been caught in the crossfire in the past.

 Most countries advise against all but essential travel near Jordan’s borders with Syria and Iraq, but the vast majority of visits to Jordan are trouble-free.
 At the very basic level, you should exercise caution while traveling abroad, and pay attention to your personal security in Jordan at all times (the same as you would in any other country).
-Additionally, you should avoid demonstrations and large gatherings, monitor the media and other sources of information about planned and possible unrest, stay at hotels with a security presence and follow the instructions of local authorities.

 3. You can cover a lot of ground in just 1 week in Jordan